2017-Arizona-Opportunity-Hack/Team3/README.md

 ## Challenges we ran into

+One of the problems that we had was making a functioning user login page that provides the access control that we need for the different forms and files as some are only needed for the therapists, some are need for both, and some are for therapist to client information on the therapy sessions.

 ## Accomplishments that we're proud of

+We have a working database that can be scaled for use with however many different therapists that may exist in the NMTSA system as well as store the information for the majority of the forms in a single place.

 ## What we learned

+REST api integration between front end and back end requires a lot of talking between the teams working on each.
+As well as that the best user experience is on that is intuitive and easy to use for the desired user groups.

 ## What's next for Team 3 NMTSA

+Sleep.
+Maybe some partying but a lot of sleep.